Scipio94/LEA-Attendance-Data-Reporting/README.md

-# Staff Attendance Reporting
+# LEA Attendance Reporting
-Data cleaning and calculation of staff attendance on a quarterly, monthly, and weekly cadence.
+Data cleaning and calculation of staff attendance on a quarterly, monthly, and weekly cadence via utilizing SQL for tracking, reporting, and analysis.

 ## Variables
 Attendance metrics for **11 MONTH** and **12 MONTH** staff is to be calculated differently.